Mayank0141/netflix_sql_project/README.md

 ![](https://github.com/Mayank0141/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL(MySQL).
 The goal is to extract valuable insights and answer various business questions based on the dataset.

 ## Objectives